Gazyi/Gazyi.ProjectileVelocity/README.md

 # Gazyi.ProjectileVelocity
-Yet another Northstar mod that converts Pilot and Titan hitscan weapons to projectiles.
+Yet another Northstar mod that converts Pilot and Titan hitscan weapons to projectiles (with exception of Charge Rifle, Laser Shot and Laser Core).
 Inspired by [**Daar375's hitscan to projectile mod**](https://github.com/Daar375/Daar375ModularBalancePatch/tree/main/Daar375.HitscanToProjectile).

 Key differencies:
 - Uses keyvalue patching instead of replacing weapon scripts to improve compability with other mods.